y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

+- <time>Sep 10, 2023</time> Going to focus on policy following my brother's article, which ties in nicely with an essay I wish to write.

 - <time>Aug 07, 2023-Aug 17, 2023</time> Finished with VAEs and a bit of GAN understanding.

 - <time>Aug 03, 2023-Aug 06, 2023</time> Programming started for VAEs!